Create an Enterprise Architecture Blueprint - Big Five #1

 To insert a visual item on the visualization canvas:

-It is a good practice to draw the Visual Item containing a background color, at the exact place where you want the data of the view to be generated on the visualization canvas.
+It is a good practice to draw the Visual Item containing a background color at the exact place where you want the view data to be generated on the visualization canvas.

 The visual items need to be linked to the views.